Morning UMSOM Graduation

 Grad Images will be providing photography services.
 Every graduate will receive emailed proofs and printed proofs by mail with no obligation to buy.
 The packages start at $5.

 School of Medicine Faculty

-Faculty will be able to go to the Office of Faculty Affairs and Professional Development website to sign up to attend the School of Medicine Convocation Ceremony, order regalia, and get detailed information on your arrival time and where you should report.
+Faculty will be able to go to the Office of Faculty Affairs and Professional Development website to sign up to attend the School of Medicine Graduation Ceremony, order regalia, and get detailed information on your arrival time and where you should report at a later date.

 The Campus-Wide Convocation will take place on May 15, 2015 at 2 p.m. at the Arena at 201 W. Baltimore St.

 The SOM and affiliated groups and organizations host a number of events throughout each academic year.
 Students and/or their families may be asked to incur costs related to additional guests, dietary preferences or restrictions, or other special non-ADA accommodations at these and other events.